 I discuss my methodology for working through tasks in projects in Project Work with Org Mode.
 I discuss my daily productivity work in Daily Productivity in Org Mode.

-(with-eval-after-load 'org-agendasetq org-agenda-start-on-weekday 1) ( (add-to-list 'org-agenda-custom-commands"p" "Project Review" '(""))))) ((alltodo
+'org-agenda (with-eval-after-load setq org-agenda-start-on-weekday 1) ('org-agenda-custom-commands (add-to-list "p" "Project Review" '(""))))) ((alltodo